metamn/react/content/blog/react-is-functional-and-reactive/index.md

 Both paradigms solve the same problem — to build modular, interactive applications — in different ways.

 The old way implemented modularity through tight-coupling and interaction synchronously.
-The new way implements modularity with loose-coupling and interaction asynchronously
+The new way implements modularity with loose-coupling and interaction asynchronously.

-Modularity and interaction can be expressed with other terms like composition and coupling — to further clear up the picture.
+Modularity and interaction abstracted to composition and coupling can further elucidate the picture.
 Composition is about how the components of the system can add up to form a whole, while coupling is about how they communicate with each other.

-[Functional reactive programming](https://blog.danlew.net/2017/07/27/an-introduction-to-functional-reactive-programming/) deals with composition the functional programming way and deals with coupling the reactive programming way.
+[Functional reactive programming](https://blog.danlew.net/2017/07/27/an-introduction-to-functional-reactive-programming/) deals with composition the functional programming way and with coupling the reactive programming way.

 ## Composition